Tools for School 2024

 Rooted in Catholic Social Thought

-This year, the Mercy administration formed a Diversity, Equity, and Inclusion (DEI) faculty and staff committee as well as work teams.
+Two years ago, Mercy's administration formed a Diversity, Equity, and Inclusion (DEI) faculty and staff committee as well as work teams.
 It is committed to a school culture that stimulates diversity of thought, supports equity in opportunity, and creates a learning environment where Mercy students and their families, along with faculty, staff, and community partners feel a strong sense of belonging and safety.
 Twenty faculty and staff meet regularly to ensure that the faculty teaches with equity in mind and encourages Mercy students to create a positive and inclusive environment.

 DEI MISSION STATEMENT